-Canine Officer: The Princeton Police Department recently added a Canine Patrol Unit to its force.
+Canine Officer: The Princeton Police Department proudly utilizes a Canine Patrol Unit in its force.
 Officer Jason Cederbergand his canine partner, "Skar," are a valuable asset to keeping our community safe.

 Reserve Officers: There are currently four Reserve Officers serving with the Princeton Police Department.
 Their duties include commercial and residential building checks, security/ crowd control for special events, and riding along with patrol officers.
 For information about our Reserve Officer program please contact Officer Shane Duncan at 763-389-4879.

 Tours / Talks: The Princeton Police Department offers special groups, such as scouts or school classes, tours of the PD facilities.
 We also offer special presentations regarding various topics to outside organizations.
 To schedule a tour or talk please contact Chief Todd Frederick by calling 763-389-4879.

 Child Seats: Whether you simply have questions regarding appropriate seat selection, or you need assistance in proper installation, there is help available.
 Please e-mail Officer Nicole Josephesor call 763-389-4879 to schedule an appointment or ask questions.